 However for the routing to be efficient, each node must have precise information about the use of wavelength resources in the network.
 In a distributed network, each node knows only the state of the adjacent link, so the nodes must exchange link state information to enable effective routing.
-However if the nodes periodically exchange the information the blocking probability increases because of the discrepancy between the actual usage of wavelength resources and the link state information exchanged [1].
+If burst transmission is applied on the lightpath network, The service time of lightpaths may be short.
+The use of wavelengths change more frequently in such a network than in longer lightpath service network, therefore the routing algorithm needs to make wavelength use more efficiently.
+However nodes periodically exchange the information, the blocking probability increases because of the discrepancy between the actual usage of wavelength resources and the link state information exchanged [1].
 Even when the nodes exchange link state information every time the link state changes, propagation delays prevent this information from arriving at all the nodes at the same time, which affects the route and wavelength selection at the sender node.
 In many studies on wavelength reservation, a sender-node-oriented reservation protocol (forward reservation protocol) is assumed [1], and the sender node can use currently available wavelengths in the network [2]-[4].

-In [5], a destination-node-oriented reservation protocol (backward reservation protocol) is described.
-The backward reservation protocol collects information about available wavelength resources during wavelength reservation, and the sender node only selects the route.
-Therefore, there is no need for frequent link state information exchange and detailed link state information, for example, about the use of wavelength resources.
+In [5], [6], a destination-node-oriented reservation protocol (backward reservation protocol) is described.
+The backward reservation protocol collects information about available wavelength resources during wavelength reservation, and the sender node needs only to select the route.
+Therefore, because the necessary information for all nodes is for route selection, there is no need for frequent link state information exchange and detailed link state information.
+For example, the link state information only about the use of wavelength resources is enough to select a route.

 In this paper, we investigate how the frequency of link state information exchange affects the probability of request blocking in lightpath establishment with both forward and backward reservation protocols.
+We show that when the backward reservation protocol is used, the routing can be done with less frequent link state information exchange using less detailed link state information than when the forward reservation protocol is used.